pip-services/pip-services-docs/content/en/node/aws/count/_index.md

 no_list: true
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-aws-nodex"
 description: >
-    This package contains constants containing constants used as cloud watch units and classes used to create performance counters.
+    This package contains constants used used to determine cloud watch units and classes used to create performance counters.
 ---
 ---